Lucy

 Tourism

-Tourism is one of the world's largest and fastest growing industries.
+Tourism is one of the world’s fastest growing industries.
+This quiz explores why people travel, where they visit, and how tourism affects places and environments.

 Which of the following statements about tourism is NOT true?